RJD02/Joy-Of-Computing-Using-Python/README.md

 Hope this will be fun.

 # Data For Author Stylometry
-The data for Author Stylometry was taken from programminghistorian assets
+The data for Author Stylometry was taken from <a href="https://github.com/programminghistorian">programminghistorian</a> assets
 <a href="https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/introduction-to-stylometry-with-python/stylometry-federalist.zip">ph-submissions</a>
+The graphs are attached, to notice the difference.
+And could be found <a href="https://github.com/egnaluD-jarivaR/Joy-Of-Computing-Using-Python/tree/master/Follow_Alongs/stylometry-federalist/graphs">here</a>.